Learn About LIHEAP in Connecticut

 Utility assistance can only be applied for in person for most cases.
 However, additional options are available to individuals who are homebound.
 Before you apply for assistance from CEAP, it is important to review the eligibility requirements that must be met to receive aid as well as how CEAP benefits are provided to eligible applicants.
 By learning more about CEAP benefits and eligibility requirements, you will be better prepared for the application process and you will know what to expect if you are approved for benefits.

-Types of LIHEAP Energy Assistance in Connecticut
+Learn About Types of LIHEAP Energy Assistance in Connecticut

 Heating assistance is provided by the CEAP program in order to ensure the general health and welfare of Connecticut’s low-income households and the most vulnerable citizens.
 CEAP is not designed to pay the for a household’s entire heating costs throughout the winter, but payments made can alleviate much of the financial burden that many low income households face during the colder months.
 Benefits can only be received by a household once per year.